Retro64XYZ/retro64xyz.github.io/_posts/2018-02-15-2018-introduction-to-freenet.md

 [Childs Play][auscp] was run by Australian Law Enforcement.

-[The Black Ice Project(PDF)][blackice]{:target="_blank"} made the claim that Freenet users could be compromised using a convuluted method to reveal the systems used to store specific data.
+[The Black Ice Project(PDF)][blackice]{:target="_blank"} made the claim that Freenet users could be compromised using a convoluted method to reveal the systems used to store specific data.
 The Freenet project has refuted the claims made and the [source code][blackicefalse] shows that their method is flawed or a fabrication.